 - The awarding of credit through experiential learning is contingent upon many factors not limited to but including minimum age, length of time prior to enrolling or resuming education, or specified number of years of work or public service experience.

-- Exceptions to this procedure may be made with the approval of the Vice President for Academic Affairs or designee
+- Exceptions to this procedure may be made with the approval of the Vice President for the Division of Education or designee

 - PROCESSES FOR AWARDING EXPERIENTIAL LEARNING CREDIT

 - To request credit for experiential learning, students must contact their academic advisor.
 The academic advisor, with assistance from other appropriate departmental personnel, evaluates the request.
 If credit is not granted, the process concludes, unless the student appeals as outlined below in "E".
 If the evaluation warrants granting credit, the advisor completes the "Credit Through Experiential Learning" form and obtains the student's signature.

 - The academic advisor then routes the "Credit Through Experiential Learning" form to the appropriate department head and academic dean for approval.
 The academic dean for the division offering the equivalent course must grant approval to award experiential learning credit.